German bombing of Britain, 1914–1918: 1916

 The next raid came on 1 October 1916.
 Eleven Zeppelins were launched at targets in the Midlands and at London.
 Only L31 (Heinrich Mathy on his 15th raid, reaching London) overcame the weather.
 Approaching from Suffolk, L31 was picked up by the searchlights at Kelvedon Hatch around 9:45 p.m; turning away, the airship detoured over Harlow, Stevenage and Hatfield.
 As the airship neared Cheshunt at about 11:20 p.m. it was quickly picked up by six searchlights.
 Three aircraft of 39 Squadron were in the air and closed in.
 A B.E.2c piloted by 2nd Lieutenant Wulstan Tempest engaged the Zeppelin at around 11:50 p.m.; three bursts were sufficient to set fire to L31 and it crashed near Potters Bar with all 19 crew killed, Mathy jumping to his death.
 His body was found near the wreckage, embedded about 4 in in the ground.
 Tempest had dived out of the way of the stricken airship and crashed on landing, though without injury, possibly suffering from anoxia.

 A raid on 27/28 November by L13, L14, L16, L21, L22, L24, L30, L34 (Kapitänleutnant Max Dietrich), L35 and L36 avoided London and the south of England, attacking targets in the Midlands and Tyneside.
 Halfway across the North Sea, L30 turned back with engine-trouble.
 The other airships crossed the sea in two groups, the first of five airships arriving between Scarborough and the Humber estuary and the other four heading for the Tyne.
 The bombing was largely ineffective, killed four people, injured 37 and caused £12,482 damage.
 L34 was shot down in flames off the coast at Hartlepool by 2nd Lieutenant Ian Pyott of 36 Squadron flying a B.E.2c.
-L21 was shot down by three aircraft near Yarmouth; Flt Sub-Lieutenant Edward Pulling was credited with the victory and awarded a DSO, the other pilots receiving the DFC.
+L21 was shot down by three aircraft near Yarmouth; Flt Sub-Lieutenant Edward Pulling was credited with the victory and awarded a Distinguished Service Order (DSO), the other pilots receiving the Distinguished Service Cross (DFC).
 The following day a LVG CIV made the first German aeroplane raid on London; hoping to hit the Admiralty, six 22 lb bombs were dropped between Victoria station and the Brompton Road.